-- proceeds from securitization of \$1.5 billion received by the storm trust II at Entergy Louisiana in 2023 compared to proceeds from securitization of \$3.2 billion received by the storm trust I at Entergy Louisiana in 2022; - long-term debt activity using approximately \$862 million of cash in 2023 compared to providing approximately \$24 million of cash in 2022; - a decrease of \$722 million in net proceeds from the issuance of common stock under the at the market equity distribution program in 2023 as compared to 2022; and - an increase of \$77 million in common stock dividends paid in 2023 as a result of an increase in the dividend paid per share and an increase in the number of shares outstanding.
+- proceeds from securitization of \$1.5 billion received by the storm trust II at Entergy Louisiana in 2023; - net repayments of \$211 million of commercial paper in 2024 as compared to net issuances of \$311 million of commercial paper in 2023; - \$131 million in net proceeds from the issuance of common stock under the at the market equity distribution program in 2023.
+There were no issuances of common stock under the at the market equity distribution program in 2024; and - an increase of \$63 million in common stock dividends paid in 2024 as a result of an increase in the dividend paid per share in 2024 as compared to 2023.